Improving the IMEX method with a residual balanced decomposition: IMEX-ESDIRK methods

-Observe that only the right-hand side of equation \cref{eq:ImplictEqImex} changes from stage to stage, this is a property of both ESDIRK and SDIRK schemes.
+Observe that only the right-hand side of equation \cref{eq:ImplictEqImex} changes from stage to stage.
 A comment about line 5 of this algorithm: the evaluation of $\bff$ at this line is unnecessary whenever $\bff$ is evaluated at line 4 with the same arguments; this occurs when the residual of \cref{eq:ImplictEqImex} is evaluated inside the function $\calS$.

 An example of a simple tableau that can be used with the above algorithm is the following:

 This is a second order $A$-stable scheme which is a combination of Crank-Nicolson and Heun's methods henceforth called the CNH method.
 For CNH, \cref{alg:imexrk} is equivalent to the following formulas: given $\bfy_n$, solve for $\xi$ the implicit equation